 This seductress plays hard to get: Barhis are available for only a few weeks.
 One of the few varieties with a sufficiently low tannin content to be edible in the khalal stage of ripeness, Barhis that are kept at room temperature then soften into the cloud-like rutab stage.

-The Barhi harvest begins in August and usually sells out within a few weeks.
-Farmers Markets are the best place to get your fill, but limited shipping is available by special arrangement during the harvest.
-To discuss, please contact the family by phone or email.
+Barhi are harvested in August and early September.
+Farmers Markets are the best place to get your fill, but limited shipping of khalal Barhi dates within the USA is available by special arrangement.
+To discuss, please contact the family by phone or email during the harvest.
 Due to transit time and customs delays, unfortunately Barhis cannot be shipped to Canada.

 - With a crunchy firmness, a light astringency, and a flavor described by David Karp as "coconut, sugarcane, and cinnamon," khalal Barhis are a rare delicacy.
 At room temperature, Barhis soften into heavenly clouds.
 A fully softened Barhi should then be immediately savored or refrigerated.